 As New Zealand’s adventure capital, Queenstown is on everybody’s travel bucket list.
 On my first visit in April 2009, my friends and I decided it was a good idea to go bungy jumping, sky diving, white water rafting, jet boating, luging and for a helicopter ride – in one weekend alone!
 We also tried Fergburger, visited a multitude of bars and pubs, and marvelled at the Remarkables.
-Needless to say, my revent visits to Queenstown aren’t quite as jam packed.
+Needless to say, my recent visits to Queenstown aren’t quite as jam packed.

 With summer around the corner and the pull of a long weekend, Nick and I packed our weekend bags and hopped in the car for an Otago road trip.
 Tourism has skyrocketed in Queenstown since 2009, and so have house prices and temporary accommodation.
 Thankfully, Nick’s uncle has graciously opened his home to us on recent trips.
 His well-situated pad offers breathtaking views within close proximity to the wonders of the city.